cs-fullstack-2020-spring/nodejs-rest-cw-bdavis171/README.md

 # nodejs-rest-cw
 node.js REST classwork

+The beauty of REST is that the url's are all the same (and other stuff but that's a big part of it) so your bloglist get should just be blogpst get
+### Score : 5/5
 # In your web service
 - Create endpoints using RESTful syntax to support the 4 CRUD operations for a `blogpost` resource
   - The endpoints should accept and/or return JSON user objects with the following properties: